-The wifi signal from the house does not quite reach the shed and I imagine this is a common problem for people with sheds/workshops/offices at the end of the garden.
+The wifi signal from the house does not quite reach the shed, a common problem for people with sheds/workshops/offices at the end of the garden.

-The best solution is to run ethernet cable but this can be a major hassle, particularly if, like me, your router is at the front of the house and the shed is out the back.
-One alternative is to use powerline adapters – these extend an existing network connection by using the power cabling in your house,
+The best solution is to run ethernet cable from the house but this can be a major hassle, particularly if, like me, your router is at the front of the house and the shed is out the back.
+One alternative is to use powerline adapters.
+Powerline adapters extend an existing network connection by using the power cabling in your house to transfer network traffic.

-I already use these Devolo powerline adapters to connect a computer in the spare room and have found them to be very reliable:
+I already use these Devolo powerline adapters to connect a non-wifi enabled computer in the spare room and have found them to be very reliable:

 Although the model I have is nominally rated at 500Mbps, this is a reference to the theoretical limits of the circuitry in the device and the actual bandwidth will generally be significantly lower.